RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 version of the plugin with which the state was produced as well as some additional info.
 When reading a state and it doesn't have a value stored for one of our parameters, then it means that the state was stored with a previous version of the plugin which had less parameters.
-Such additional parameters for which the state has no values stored will be set to their respective deafault values in the state recall.
+Such additional parameters for which the state has no values stored will be set to their respective default values in the state recall.
 The rationale is that default values should be neutral values, i.e. values at which the respective parameter does not change the sound at all (like a gain of 0 dB, a detune of 0 semitones, a percentage of 100, etc.) .